lunarc/lunarc_docs/docs/batch_system.md

 ### Basic run script
 The following is an example for a simple script running the program named `processor`, whose executable is located in the submission directory.
-If you are using a Lunarc provided executable, load the required module(s) and omit the dot before the program name.
+If you are using a LUNARC provided executable, load the required module(s) and omit the dot before the program name.

 This example does not use the node local disc, which is ok